 John the Baptist in The Chosen (Adapting Biblical Characters)

-With The Chosen Season 3 just around the corner, the death of John the Baptist (aka.
-John the Baptizer) is drawing nigh.
-Christians don't always know what to make of John the Baptist as he's depicted in the Bible, and so adapting him into a show like The Chosen is tricky.
-Today we'll be exploring what the Bible says about John the Baptist and how David Amito and The Chosen have brought his character to life.
+The portrayal of John the Baptist (aka John the Baptizer) in The Chosen has generated both a lot of love and a lot of hate.
+Since most Christians don't know what to make of the depiction of John the Baptist in the Bible itself, it's not surprising that the portrayal of John in a show like The Chosen has caused controversy.
+Today we'll explore what the Bible says about John the Baptist and how David Amito and The Chosen have brought his character to life.

 John the Baptist in the Bible